The molecular formula of alkenes or olefins

 The double bond of the alkene is called ‘olefinic bond or ‘ethylenic bond’.
 Thus alkenes are called olefins.

 But the name olefin arose from the fact that ethylene was called ‘olefiant gas'( oil-forming gas).
-Since alkenes form oily liquids when treated with chlorine or bromine.
+Since alkenes form an oily liquid when treated with chlorine or bromine.

 Thus the original name given to this homologous series was olefine.
 But it was later decided to reserve the suffix – ine for basic substances only.
 Since the name olefins gained and use widely.